zsquareplusc/mpy-repl-tool/documentation/technical.rst

         Return a list of tuples of filenames and stat info of given remote path.

+        If ``fake_attrs`` is true, UID, GID and r/w flags are overriden.
+This is used for the mount feature.

     .. method:: walk(dirpath, topdown=True)

         :param str dirpath: Absolute path on target.
+        :param bool topdown: Reverse order.

         Recursively scan remote path and yield tuples of (dirpath, dir_st, file_st).
         Where dir_st and file_st are lists of tuples of name and stat info.

+        If ``topdown`` is true then the top directory is yielded as first item, if it is false, then thesub directories are yielded first.

     .. method:: glob(pattern)